COS exposures may be obtained in either a time-tagged photon-address mode (TIME-TAG

 mode an image of the detector is stored in a 16-bit memory buffer.
 As each photon arrives from the detector the location in the buffer at coordinates (x, y)

 is incremented by one.
 Each location can hold at most 65,535 counts; the next event will cause the value to roll over to zero.
 To conserve memory only a 16,384 ×

 128 region of each segment is stored, as well as the regions around each stim pulse.
-Timing and pulse-height information is not saved, preventing the application of the data-correction techniques available in TIME-TAG
+Timing and pulse-height information are not saved, preventing the application of the data-correction techniques available in TIME-TAG

 mode is designed for bright targets whose high count rates would fill the on-board buffer memory too rapidly if the data were taken in TIME-TAG

 mode.
 In some instances one may observe a relatively bright object in TIME-TAG

 mode by using the BOA instead of the PSA, but the BOA degrades the spectroscopic resolution.
 Starting in Cycle 23, use of the BOA will be available-but-unsupported (See Section 2.4

 mode will be asked to justify doing so when submitting their Phase II program.